 Ruled by the same family since the late 19th century, Qatar nevertheless has experienced tremendous societal and economic changes since its first oil exports in 1949.
 While oil and gas revenues improved healthcare, education, and the nation's infrastructure, economic growth required a large influx of foreign workers who now make up a majority of the population.
 Qatar's large reserves of oil and especially natural gas have made it one of the world's richest countries. giving it significant global influence.
-Nevertheless, independent policies injured its have relations with several neiahbors. resultina in serious regional tensions. today is a blend of ancient traditions and modern technology, and of conservatism and tolerance.
+Nevertheless, independent policies iniured its relations with have neiahbors. resulting several in serious regional tensions.
+Qatar today is a blend of ancient traditions and modern technology, and of conservatism and tolerance.